galelab/GaleGEAnalysis/Readme.md

     over_enrich_cneplotdown_ge.png - cnet plot (network) of significantly enriched GO terms using down regulated differentially expressed genes

+    These files are printed for processes that are enriched with a sig adjusted pval <= 0.1

         *all_ora_genes.csv tables of genes and corresponding log fold changes in GO terms when all differentially expresed genes were used for analysis

         *up_ora_genes.csv tables of genes and corresponding log fold changes in GO terms when up regulated differentially expresed genes were used for analysis

         *down_ora_genes.csv tables of genes and corresponding log fold changes in GO terms when down regulated differentially expresed genes were used for analysis

 ## Example of pipeline run
 Commands for running pipeline